openvolley/ovml/README.md

 <img src="man/figures/README-ex1-1.png" width="100%" />

 Construct the network.
-The first time this function is run, it will download and cache the network weights file (\~200MB).
+The first time this function is run, it will download and cache the network weights file (\~250MB).

 ``` r
 dn <- ovml_yolo()
 ```

-Now we can use the network to detect objects:
+Now we can use the network to detect objects in our image:

 ``` r
 res <- ovml_yolo_detect(dn, img, conf = 0.3)